Our club is friendly, fun and helpful. Please contact the club commodore before race day if you would like help getting your boat ready for racing.

 If racing is a “Go” the scheduled race will start promptly at 11:30am, (except 2:30pm on the day of the annual Association meeting).

+If racing is a "Go" the scheduled race will start promptly at 1:30 pm.
 Please arrive at the starting line at least 15 minutes early.

 Sometimes we will have a Committee boat assisting us and sometimes we won’t.

-We have six standard race courses identified as “O1”, “G1”, “T1”, etc..
-When we have a Committee boat they will display the course name on a white board immediately prior to the race.
-Please keep a copy of the different courses and their names in your boat, (The club commodore can email you a course chart).
+We have six standard race courses identified as “O1”, “G1”, “T1”, etc. When we have a Committee boat they will display the course name on a white board immediately prior to the race.
+Please keep a copy of the different courses and their names in your boat.
+(The club commodore can email you a course chart).

 The white board will also have a Port (counter-clockwise) or Starboard (clockwise) designation to indicate the direction boats are to circle the buoys.
 (The Port course is depicted on our handouts and the Starboard is its mirror image).
 The course for race 2 may be different from race 1 so make sure to check with the Committee Boat for the course layout prior to race 2.